Does Medicare Cover Chemotherapy? Understanding the Costs

 - Inpatient chemotherapy occurs during hospitalization.
 In these cases, Medicare Part A often helps cover your costs.
 Medigap plans can help cover Part A costs.

 - Chemotherapy pills can be taken at home similar to other prescription medications.
-If you have a prescription for medically necessary chemotherapy, Medicare Prescription Drug Plan (Part D) may be the Part of Medicare that pays for it.
+If you have a prescription for medically necessary chemotherapy, a Medicare Part D prescription drug plan may pay for it.
 Medigap can not be used to help with your Part D copays.

 Fighting cancer and living as a survivor can be a long road.
 Along the way, you’ll come across several different Medicare costs you’ll have to pay.
 Understanding these costs can help you build a budget and get the most out of your treatment plan.
 Here are the charges you’ll want to know: